-- Device for showing Pewter Casting: All Things Matter video.
+- Device for showing Pewter Casting: Let's Talk Matter video. (https://youtu.be/RxspjVxstsQ)

-- Periodic Table (on-line or hard copy)
+- Periodic Table (on-line or hard copy).

-- "Pewter and Its Elements" activity
+- "Pewter and Its Elements" activity.

 Outline:

 - Prior to this lesson, students should know the difference between elements and compounds.
 Students should also know how to find the symbol, atomic mass, and atomic number on a periodic table. - Show the video. - Discuss the activity prompts, particularly on Question 3. - Students finish the activity independently or with a partner.